molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ### Bundling

+Optional, but highly recommended:
-(optional, but highly recommended) Preperate the data by merging multiple files/folders into one compressed **tar** file.
+Prepare the data by merging multiple files/folders into one compressed **tar** file.

 Here are two options available